chronoteam/dejaqdocs-dejaq.io/content/index.md

 The messages are spread over a timeline based on their timestamps.
 Producers choose the initial position of the message on the timeline (in the future) and will have the absolute right on the messagethey generate for its entire lifespan (move, delete). (the payload is immutable but the metadata is not).

 The broker will push all the available messages (that have the timestamp property in the past<= NOW) to a free and healthy consumer.
-The broker has the shared responsibility with the SDK to deliver the messages to a consumer at the exact Timestamp (or after, hopefully with a minimum single ms digit latency), but never before.
+The broker has the shared responsibility with the driver to deliver the messages to a consumer at the exact Timestamp (or after, hopefully with a minimum single ms digit latency), but never before.

 To achieve the delivery guarantee we are building a Lease (lock) system, that is “naturally” achieved using the fact that only the “past” messages are available to process, so a lease will move the message in the future, achieving a Timeout and a Lease at the same time.